-3 Department of Labor Pensions and Welfare Benefits Administration, Interpretative Bulletin 94-2, July 29, 1994.
+Department of Labor Pensions and Welfare Benefits Administration.
+Interpretative Bulletin 94-2, July 29, 1994.

-4 HM Treasury, "Institutional Investment in the United Kingdom: A Review," Paul Myners, 6 March 2001.
+HM Treasury "Institutional Investment in the United Kingdom: A Review," Paul Myners, 6 March 2001.

-companies in which they have holdings, and the review believes that a culture in which informed voting was more universal is very much to be desired.
+The review does not believe that the Department of Labor principle means compulsory voting in all cases; nor is it the review's intention that managers should invariably exercise votes on all their shares, however unthinkingly.
+But voting is one of the central means by which shareholders can influence the companies in which they have holdings, and the review believes that a culture in which informed voting was more universal is very much to be desired.

-The authors recognize that "effective intervention, when appropriate, is in the best financial interests of beneficiaries" and recommend that "[fund] managers should routinely consider the possibility of intervening in investee companies as one of the means of adding value for their clients"6
+The authors recognize that "effective intervention, when appropriate, is in the best financial interests of beneficiaries" and recommend that "[fund] managers should routinely consider the possibility of intervening in investee companies as one of the means of adding value for their clients."

 Investment managers managing assets for institutional investors generally acknowledge the increased significance of the role of investment managers in corporate governance.
-In a recent topical study on corporate governance, the Association for Investment Management and Research (AIMR) asserts:7
+In a topical study on corporate governance, the Association for Investment Management and Research (AIMR) asserts: 8